Ruubarb/CS50_Notes/Week 5 - Data Structures/inDepthNotes.md

 These data structures are capable of **CREATE**, **SEARCH**, **INSERT**, AND **DELETE** functions.

 * **CREATE**
-	- Allocates memory for the list.
+	- Allocates memory for the list
-	- Initializes value field, a null pointer, and a return pointer to a new node
+	- Initializes a value field, a null pointer, and a return pointer to a new node
 * **SEARCH**
 	- Tracks the first element of the list, searching through the node chain looking for the value
 	- Before it does any of this, it creates a duplicate of the head node instead of moving that node around and causing issues
-	- Is a linear search, so sorting is necessary
+	- Is a linear search, so sorting isn't required
 	- The search ends when the pointer points to *NULL*, meaning the value wasn't found
 * **INSERT**
 	- It tracks the head node and the value to be added as arguments
-	- The value is added at the beginning, since order doesn't matter and adding it is instant, this also means the runtime is O(1)
+	- The value is added at the beginning, since order doesn't matter and adding it is instant, this also means the runtime is O(constant)
 	- The inserted value must point to the old head first, then the beginning of the list can start at the new value
-		+	Not doing it the above way will orphan the rest of the list
+		+ *Not doing it the above way will orphan the the list*
 * **DELETE**
 	- An entire list or individual nodes can be deleted, but it's not recommended to delete nodes with a Singly Linked List
 	- To delete an entire list move down the list until the end pointer, which points to NULL is reached
 	- This list deletion works in a recursive manner, so if the pointer points to NULL, it gets deleted
 	- That means the next node will now point to NULL, and so on until all nodes are deleted

-Singly Linked Lists that can only move forward.
+Singly Linked Lists  can only move forward.
 Meaning that once you move to a new node in a linked list, it's difficult to go back without having extra pointers.
 It's actually so difficult to go back that it's recommended to use Doubly Linked Lists instead.

 ## Doubly Linked Lists
-These are very similar to Singly Linked Lists, except they can move forward and backward.
+These are similar to Singly Linked Lists, except they can move forward and backward.
 That means a node can be deleted without issues.
 They're created in a similar manner to Singly Linked Lists, except they also have a *prev pointer, to move backwards.

 * **INSERT**
 	- The prev pointer of the old head points to the new head